Mesothelioma Symptoms

 Testicular Mesothelioma

-Mesothelioma occurs when cancer attacks the mesothelium, which consists of mesothelial cells forming a protective layer over the body's cavities and organs.
-The mesothelium produces fluids which protect the organs and allow for their movement.
-The lining located in the chest is called the pleura and the lining of the abdomen is referred to as the peritoneum.
+Mesothelioma occurs when cancer attacks the mesothelium, which consists of the mesothelial cells that form a protective layer over the body’s cavities and organs.
+The mesothelium produces fluids that protect the organs and allow for their movement.
+The lining located in the chest is called the pleura, and the lining of the abdomen is referred to as the peritoneum.

 Symptoms of Testicular Mesothelioma

-The primary symptom of testicular mesothelioma is often a simple lump leading to delayed diagnosis.
-Therefore, the disease is often advanced before a successful diagnosis is made.
-Because the cancer is very aggressive, patients typically do not survive more than one year following diagnosis.
+The primary symptom of testicular mesothelioma is often a simple lump, leading to delayed diagnosis and often an advanced stage of the disease.
+Because the cancer is very aggressive, patients typically do not survive more than 1 year following diagnosis.

 Treating the Disease